gutmensch/argocd/lib/component/README.md

-# templates for applications
+# templates for application components

-choose to spawn an app from templates here and create the app in app/ directory
+one app can have multiple components from here, depending on logic